Sports ballroom dance. Ballroom dancing

 Ballroom dance must be performed in pairs.
-Such dances today are usually called standardized dance Sport, performed on dance competitions and ceremonial events.
-Today in the world of dance there are two main classifications, in the aggregate consisting of ten dance styles: European and Latin American programs.
+Such dances today are usually called standardized dance Sport executable on dance competitions and special events.
+Today in the world of dance there are two main classifications, together consisting of ten dance styles: European and Latin American programs.
 Read more about dancing below.

-The origin of the concept of "ballroom dance" comes from Latin word"ballare" meaning "to dance".
-In the past, such dances were secular and were intended only for the highest persons, and folk dances remained for the poorer segments of the population.
-Since then, such a class division in dances, of course, no longer exists, and many ballroom dances are actually ennobled folk dances.
-In particular, modern ballroom dancing big influence rendered the culture of the African and Latin American peoples.
+The origin of the concept of “ballroom dance” comes from Latin word"ballare" meaning "to dance".
+In past times, such dances were secular and intended only for high-ranking people, while folk dances remained for the poor.
+Since then, such a class division in dance, of course, no longer exists, and many ballroom dances are actually ennobled folk dances.
+In particular, for modern ballroom dancing big influence influenced by the culture of African and Latin American peoples.

-What to call a ballroom dance also depends on the era.
-At balls in different time various dances were presented, such as the polonaise, mazurka, minuet, polka, quadrille and others, which are now considered historical.
+What is called ballroom dance depends on the era.
+At balls in different time Various dances were presented, such as polonaise, mazurka, minuet, polka, quadrille and others, which are now considered historical.

 In the 1920s, the Ballroom Dancing Council was founded in Great Britain.
-Thanks to his activities, ballroom dance then acquired the format of a competition and began to be divided into two groups - into sports dances and the so-called social dances.
+Thanks to his activities, ballroom dance then acquired a competition format and began to be divided into two groups - sports and so-called social dances.
 The program included: waltz, tango, as well as slow and fast types of foxtrot.

-During the period of the 30s - 50s, the number of dances increased: such pairs got into the program Latin American dances like rumba, samba, cha-cha-cha, paso doble and jive.
-However, in the 60s, ballroom dancing ceased to be an ordinary entertainment, since it required certain technical training from the dancers, and was supplanted by a new dance called the twist, which did not have to be danced in pairs.
+During the period of the 30s - 50s, the number of dances increased: the following pairs were included in the program Latin American dances, like rumba, samba, cha-cha-cha, paso doble and jive.
+However, in the 60s, ballroom dancing ceased to be an ordinary entertainment, since it required certain technical training from the dancers, and was supplanted by a new dance called the twist, which did not need to be danced in pairs.

-The program of European dances, or the Standard, includes: slow waltz, tango, foxtrot, quickstep and Viennese waltz.
+The program of European dances, or Standard, includes: slow waltz, tango, foxtrot, quickstep and Viennese waltz.

 Slow waltz

-IN XVII century the waltz was a folk dance in the Austrian and Bavarian villages, and only at the beginning of the 19th century was it presented at balls in England.
-Then it was considered vulgar, since it was the first ballroom dance where the dancer could hold his partner so close to him.
-Since then, the waltz has taken a lot different forms, but each of them is united by a unique elegance and romantic mood.
+IN XVII century The waltz was a folk dance in Austrian and Bavarian villages, and only at the beginning of the 19th century was it introduced at balls in England.
+It was considered vulgar back then because it was the first ballroom dance where a dancer could hold his partner so close to him.
+Since then the waltz has taken many different forms, but each of them is united by unique elegance and romantic mood.

-Waltz is a feature time signature in three quarters and slow tempo (up to thirty beats per minute).
+The peculiarity of the waltz is time signature three-quarter time and slow tempo (up to thirty beats per minute).
 You can master its basic figures at home on your own.

-Tango is a ballroom dance that originated in Argentina in late XIX century.
+Tango is a ballroom dance originating in Argentina. late XIX century.
 At first, tango was part of the Latin American dance program, but then it was transferred to the standard European program.

-Perhaps, having seen the tango at least once, subsequently everyone will be able to recognize this dance - this assertive, passionate manner cannot be confused with anything.
-A feature of tango is a sweeping step on the whole foot, which distinguishes it from the classic "flow" from heel to toe.
+Perhaps, having seen tango at least once, subsequently everyone will be able to recognize this dance - this assertive, passionate manner cannot be confused with anything.
+A feature of tango is a sweeping step over the entire foot, which distinguishes it from the classic “flow” from heel to toe.

 The Foxtrot is a relatively simple ballroom dance that gives beginners an excellent foundation for further development.
-Foxtrot can be danced in slow, medium, and fast tempo, which allows even beginners to move gracefully on the parquet without any special skills.
-The dance is pretty easy to learn from scratch.
+Foxtrot can be danced at a slow, medium or fast tempo, which allows even beginners without special skills to move gracefully across the floor.
+The dance is quite easy to learn from scratch.

-main feature foxtrot is an alternation of fast and slow rhythms, but the smoothness and lightness of the steps are necessary, which should give the impression that the dancers are fluttering over the hall.
+main feature Foxtrot is an alternation of fast and slow rhythms, but the steps must be smooth and light, which should give the impression that the dancers are fluttering above the hall.

 Quickstep

-Quickstep appeared in the 1920s as a combination of foxtrot and Charleston.
-Music groups At that time they played music that was too fast for foxtrot movements, so they were modified in quickstep.
-Since then, as it has developed, this ballroom dance has become even more dynamic, allowing dancers to show off their technique and athleticism.
+Quickstep appeared in the 20s of the XX century as a combination of foxtrot and Charleston.
+Musical groups At that time they played music that was too fast for foxtrot movements, so they were modified into quickstep.
+Since then, as it has evolved, this ballroom dance has become even more dynamic, allowing dancers to show off their technique and athleticism.

-viennese waltz- one of the oldest ballroom dances, which is performed at a fast pace, characterizing the first waltzes.
-The golden age of the Viennese waltz in Europe fell on early XIX century, when he still lived and worked famous composer Johann Strauss.
+Viennese Waltz- one of the oldest ballroom dances, which is performed at a fast pace, characterizing the first waltzes.
+The golden age of the Viennese waltz in Europe was early XIX century, when he still lived and worked famous composer Johann Strauss.
 The popularity of this waltz rose and fell, but it never went out of fashion.

-The size of the Viennese waltz is the same as that of the slow waltz, it is three quarters, and the number of beats per second is twice as much - sixty.
+The size of the Viennese waltz is the same as that of the slow one, it is three quarters, and the number of beats per second is twice as large - sixty.

-The following sports ballroom dances usually represent the Latin American dance program: cha-cha-cha, samba, rumba, jive and paso doble.
+The Latin American dance program is usually represented by the following sports ballroom dances: cha-cha-cha, samba, rumba, jive and paso doble.

 Samba

 This ballroom dance is considered national dance Brazil.
-The world began to discover samba since 1905, but this ballroom dance became a sensation in the USA only in the 40s thanks to the singer and movie star Carmen Miranda.
-Samba has many varieties, for example, samba, which is danced on Brazilian carnivals, and the ballroom dance of the same name are not the same thing.
+The world began to discover samba in 1905, but this ballroom dance became a sensation in the United States only in the 40s thanks to the singer and movie star Carmen Miranda.
+Samba has many varieties, for example, samba, which is danced on Brazilian carnivals, and a ballroom dance with the same name are not the same thing.

-Samba combines many movements that distinguish other Latin American ballroom dances: there are circular movements of the hips, and "springy" legs, and measured rotations.
-However, it is not very popular to learn: the fast pace of performance and the need for physical training often deprive beginner dancers of enthusiasm.
+Samba combines many of the movements that distinguish other Latin American ballroom dances: there are circular movements of the hips, “springy” legs, and measured rotations.
+However, it is not very popular for learning: the fast pace of performance and the need for physical preparation often deprive beginning dancers of enthusiasm.

-The name of this dance is a reference to the sounds the dancers make with their feet as they dance to the rhythm of the maracas.
-The dance evolved from the rumba and the mambo dance.
-Mambo was widespread in the USA, but under his fast music it was very difficult to dance, so the Cuban composer Enrique Jorin made the music slower - and the cha-cha-cha dance was born.
+The name of this dance is a reference to the sounds that dancers make with their feet while dancing to the maracas rhythm.
+The dance evolved from rumba and mambo dance.
+Mambo was widespread in the USA, but under its fast music It was very difficult to dance, so the Cuban composer Enrique Jorin made the music slower - and the cha-cha-cha dance was born.

-A feature of cha-cha-cha is the so-called triple step for two counts.
-This feature made cha-cha-cha a separate dance, distinguishing it from mambo, although other movements are quite similar to this style.
-Cha-cha-cha is also characterized by minimal movements around the hall, basically, this ballroom dance is performed almost in one place.
+A special feature of the cha-cha-cha is the so-called triple step on two counts.
+This feature made the cha-cha-cha a separate dance, distinguishing it from mambo, although other movements are quite similar to this style.
+The cha-cha-cha is also characterized by minimal movement around the hall; basically, this ballroom dance is performed almost in one place.

-Rumba has pretty rich history- it arose at the same time and as musical genre, and as a dance style with roots in Africa.
-Rumba is a very rhythmic and complex dance that has spawned many other dance styles, including salsa.
+Rumba has quite rich history- it arose simultaneously and how musical genre, and as a dance style whose roots go back to Africa.
+Rumba is a very rhythmic and complex dance that has given rise to many other dance styles, including salsa.

-Previously, this Latin American dance was considered too vulgar because of its uninhibited movements.
+Previously, this Latin American dance was considered too vulgar due to its relaxed movements.
 It is still called the dance of love.
-The mood of the dance can change during its execution - from measured to aggressive.
+The mood of the dance can change during its performance - from measured to aggressive.
 The performance style is reminiscent of mambo and cha-cha-cha styles.
-The main measures of the rumba are QQS or SQQ (from the English S - "slow" - "slow" and Q - "quick" - "fast").
+The main measures of rumba are QQS or SQQ (from English S - “slow” - “slow” and Q - “quick” - “fast”).

-"Paso doble" is Spanish for "two steps", which defines its marching nature.
-It is a powerful and rhythmic dance, which is characterized by a straight back, a look from under the eyebrows and dramatic postures.
-Among many other Latin American dances, paso doble is notable for the fact that you will not find African roots in its origin.
+"Paso doble" means "two steps" in Spanish, which defines its marching nature.
+It is a powerful and rhythmic dance characterized by a straight back, eyebrow gaze and dramatic poses.
+Among many other Latin American dances, Paso Doble is notable for the fact that you will not find African roots in its origin.

 This Spanish folk dance was inspired by bullfighting, with the man invariably portraying the matador tamer and the woman playing the role of his cape or bull.
-However, during the performance of paso doble at dance competitions, the partner never depicts a bull - only a cloak.
-Because of its styling and a large number rules, this ballroom dance is practically not performed outside of dance competitions.
+However, when performing a paso doble at dance competitions, the partner never portrays a bull - only a cape.
+Due to its stylization and large quantity According to the rules, this ballroom dance is practically not performed outside of dance competitions.

 Jive

 Jive originated in African American clubs in the early 40s.
-The word "jive" itself means "misleading chatter" - a popular slang term among African Americans of the time.
-The US military brought the dance to England during World War II.
-There jive was adapted to British pop music and took the form it has today.
+The word "jive" itself means "misleading chatter" - a popular slang word among African Americans of the time.
+US military personnel brought the dance to England during World War II.
+There, jive was adapted to British pop music and took the form it has today.

-A characteristic feature of jive is the fast pace of the dance, due to which the movements come out springy.
+A characteristic feature of jive is the fast pace of the dance, thanks to which the movements come out springy.
 Another feature of jive is straight legs.
-You can dance this sports ballroom dance both on a six-bar count and on an eight-bar count.
+This sporty ballroom dance can be danced on either a six-beat count or an eight-beat count.

-Dance is a kind of creativity in which characters and characters are created through various movements of the body. artistic images.
+Dance is a form of creativity in which characters and characters are created through various body movements. artistic images.
 Dance is very closely related to music.
-It is their common interaction that emotionally affects the viewer.
+It is their overall interaction that emotionally affects the viewer.

-In Russian, the word "dance" came from French (ballare - "to dance"). ballroom dancing have their own distinguishing features:
+The word “dance” came into Russian from the French (ballare - “to dance”).
+Ballroom dancing have their own distinctive features:

 • They are performed by two people.

-• The couple consists of a man and a woman, they move, observing the points of contact.
+• A couple consists of a man and a woman, they move, observing the points of contact.

-This direction has its own history, which has made it popular as a new type of recreation, as well as a new sport in which competitions are held.
+This direction has its own history, which has given it popularity as both a new type of recreation and a new sport in which competitions are held.

-Ballroom is called non-professional pair dances.
+Non-professional pair dances are called ballroom dances.
 They take their history from medieval Europe.
-They have changed a lot in a few hundred years.
-All eras have contributed something of their own.
+Over the course of several hundred years, they have changed a lot.
+All eras contributed something of their own.

 Twentieth century dances are a continuation of the European style.
-Large quantity directions that have survived to this day are of African origin, but not in pure form, but with the supplemented technique of the European school.
+Large quantity directions that have survived to this day are of African origin, but not in pure form, but with complemented technology of the European school.

-In the 20s of the last century, a specially created Council of Teachers brought to a single standard all the dances popular at that time, namely the waltz, foxtrot and tango.
-Thus, a dance competition was formed in two directions: sports and social dance.
-In the period from the 30s to the 50s of the last century, the number of standard ballroom dances grew due to the addition of several areas of the Latin American school: rumba, samba, jive, paso doble, cha-cha-cha.
+In the 20s of the last century, a specially created Council of Teachers led to a single standard for all dances popular at that time, namely the waltz, foxtrot and tango.
+This is how a dance competition was formed in two directions: sports and social dance.
+In the period from the 30s to the 50s of the last century, the number of standard ballroom dances grew due to the addition of several directions of the Latin American school: rumba, samba, jive, paso doble, cha-cha-cha.

-On this moment there are three competitive programs: Latin American, European and ten, it includes all ten directions.
+On this moment There are three competitive programs: Latin American, European and ten, which includes all ten areas.

 European program

-Let's analyze each of the three dances in detail.
+Let's look at each of the three dances in detail.

 • Slow waltz - anyone can learn to dance this dance.
-It is danced at discos, and at graduations, and at balls.
+It is danced at discos, at proms, and at balls.
 Almost every composer has a wonderful waltz melody that everyone knows.

 • Tango is a very diverse and passionate dance.
-It is based on the ancient movements of the inhabitants of Africa.
+It is based on the ancient movements of the people of Africa.
 He came to Europe with touring artists.
-The first time he was danced in Paris, and then he went around the world.
+It was danced for the first time in Paris, and then it spread around the world.

 Latin American program

 • Samba is a dance that originated in Brazil.
-It was distributed by ten people who danced it at Brazilian carnivals.
+It was spread by ten people who danced it in Brazilian carnivals.
 Today, samba is danced everywhere: both at international competitions and on modest dance floors.

-• Cha-cha-cha is an incendiary Cuban dance.
-The name comes from the sound that occurs when you touch the floor while dancing.
+• Cha-cha-cha is a fiery Cuban dance.
+The name comes from the sound that occurs when touching the floor while performing the dance.

 • Rumba is a very emotional ballroom dance.
-This is just a mixture of feelings and emotions that will not leave anyone indifferent from the audience.
+It's just a mixture of feelings and emotions that will not leave any of the viewers indifferent.

-• Paso Doble is a dance that tells about the struggle in all spheres of life: love, life, work, and also personifies the confrontation of the individual.
+• Paso Doble is a dance that talks about the struggle in all spheres of life: love, everyday life, work, and also personifies the confrontation of the individual.
 The Spanish origin is reflected in the aggression and emotionality of this dance.

-• Jive is a dance for trained couples.
-A striking difference from other areas is the presence of sharp elements of choreography.
+• Jive is a dance for prepared couples.
+A striking difference from other directions is the presence of sharp elements of choreography.

-To give a couple a mark, the judges evaluate the following parameters:
+To give a couple a score, judges evaluate the following parameters:

 • Rhythm is the most important criterion.
-If a couple does not hear the music and dances out of place, then they immediately put the lowest score and do not look at other characteristics.
+If a couple does not hear the music and dances out of place, then they immediately give it the lowest score and do not look at other characteristics.

-• position in pairs.
-It should give elegance, make the dribbling easier.
+• Pair position.
+It should give elegance and make leading easier.

-• Line - stretching the entire body from the crown to the fingertips. beautiful lines increase figures in volume.
+• Line - stretching the entire body from the crown to the tips of the fingers.
+Beautiful lines increase the volume of figures.

-• Frame - a fixed position of the hands in a closed dance.
-The line consisting of the hands of the partners must be straight along the entire length.
+• Frame - a stationary position of the hands in a closed dance.
+The line consisting of the partners' arms should be straight along its entire length.

 • Balance.
 There are only two balances: central and neutral.
-With a central balance, the weight of the body is distributed on both legs, with a neutral balance - on one.
+With central balance, the body weight is distributed on both legs, with neutral balance - on one.
 In general, any dance consists of transitions from one balance to another.
-If they are not observed, then the dance will be rough, heavy.
+If they are not followed, the dance will be rough and difficult.

 • Musicality.
-All movements should correspond to the atmosphere of ballroom dance music - focus on strong moments, work on weak ones.
+All movements must correspond to the atmosphere of the music for ballroom dancing - emphasize strong moments, work out weak ones.

 • Dynamics.
-Movement on the parquet should be quite active.
+Movements on the parquet should be quite active.
 This is especially noticeable in the European program.
-If, for example, the step length of the couple is longer than that of the rivals, then they will immediately attract the attention of spectators and judges.
+If, for example, a couple’s step length is longer than that of their opponents, then they will immediately attract the attention of spectators and judges.

 • Performance.
-The couple should dance with a show of emotion, and not think about which element is next.
+The couple should dance with emotion, and not think about what element is next.

 • Energy.
 The energy of the dance must be controlled.
-If it is directed correctly, then you can get all the attention of the audience and judges, and then they will definitely vote for your couple.
+If you direct it correctly, you can get all the attention of the audience and judges, and then they will definitely vote for your couple.

 What qualities should a dancer have?

-Previously, dancing was considered creativity and individual self-expression.
+Dancing used to be considered creativity and individual expression.
 Today, ballroom dancing is an independent sport.
-In order for a dancer to master the load that is present in all dances, he needs to possess a number of certain qualities.
+In order for a dancer to cope with the load that is present in all dances, he needs to have a number of certain qualities.

 1. Physical strength.
-Ballroom dancing has many different lifts and other complex elements where strength is required.
+In ballroom dancing there are many different lifts and other complex elements that require strength.

-2. coordination and flexibility.
-For the performance of various figures and maneuvering on the parquet, these qualities are indispensable.
-Basketball players, soccer players, and gymnasts also have these traits.
+2. Coordination and flexibility.
+To perform various figures and maneuver on the parquet, you cannot do without these qualities.
+Basketball players, football players and gymnasts also have these traits.

 3. Endurance.
-For the entire time of the competition, the dancer is required to perform in five rounds.
+During the entire competition, the dancer is required to perform in five rounds.
 The dance in each round lasts two minutes.
-For one two-minute dance, the muscles of the athletes are tensed in the same way as those of cyclists and middle-distance runners.
+During one two-minute dance, the athletes' muscles tense up in the same way as cyclists and middle-distance runners.

 4. Grace.
-Smoothness of movement in dancing, as well as in rhythmic gymnastics, is one of the important components of success.
+Smoothness of movements in dancing, just like in rhythmic gymnastics, is one of the important components of success.

 5. Team spirit and discipline.
-A dance team may consist of two or sixteen people.
-The requirements for eight pairs, which still have to navigate in space relative to each other without problems, are very high.
+A dance team can consist of two or sixteen people.
+The requirements for eight pairs, who must still navigate space relative to each other without problems, are very high.

 Ballroom dancing for children

-Many parents are considering whether to send their children to dance.
+Many parents are wondering whether to send their children to dance.
 To finally decide, you should know about the benefits of this lesson:

 • Increased endurance.